tiredpixel/z.2016-01-19.tunefl/README.markdown

 Contributing
 ------------

-Contributions are embraced with much love and affection.
+Contributions are embraced with much love and affection!
 Please fork the repository and do your magic, ensuring that any tests are not broken by the changes.
 Then send a pull request.
 Simples!
 If you'd like to discuss what you're doing or planning to do, or if you get stuck on something, then just wave. :)

+For your fascination, the repository branch structure is as follows:

+- master : The latest 'stable' code, not guaranteed in the least to be stable ;) but as run on [tunefl.com](http://tunefl.com).

+- develop : The 'edge' code.
+This is normally the branch you'll want to branch from.

+- feature/* : One branch per 'feature', prepended with an issue-number, ideally. e.g. feature/123-leafy-spiderplants.

-Priorities are stablising and refactoring what's already been released, writing tests (!), and improving this documentation ;) - but do whatever makes you happy. :)
+Priorities are stablising and refactoring what's already been released :) and writing tests :! - but do whatever makes you happy. :) We'll probably still like you.

 License